 Samael Aun Weor explained that the mysteries of the spiritual path were encoded in religious teachings and mythology, yet because these references are obscure, fragmented and difficult to understand today, he sought to present a clear picture illustrating the process in a way modern people could understand and utilize.
 He described spiritual exercises people could use to gain insight and metaphysical experience, such as meditation and astral projection, and specified other more esoteric practices needed for fundamental change within.

 In 1977 when Samael Aun Weor passed away, the role of coordinating the Universal Christian Gnostic Movement (UCGM) was given to his disciple Rabolu, who oversaw the spread of Gnosis throughout Latin America, the UK and Europe.

-Mark Pritchard (Belzebuub) studied Gnosis in the UK under Weor’s successor Rabolu.
-He began teaching Gnosis in the UCGM in 1990, founding study centers and teaching classes in many UK cities, before eventually moving to Australia in 1994 where he established a center in Sydney.
+Belzebuub studied Gnosis in the UK under Weor’s successor Rabolu.
+He began teaching Gnosis in the UCGM in 1990, founding study centers and teaching classes in a number of cities across the UK, before eventually moving to Australia in 1994 where he established a center in Sydney.

 A few months before Rabolu passed away, Belzebuub founded a new organization in 1999 in Sydney called The Gnostic Movement.
 This organization was amalgamated with the UCGM Australia branch in 2000, and Belzebuub was elected by the members of The Gnostic Movement to coordinate it.

 Under Belzebuub’s direction, The Gnostic Movement was dedicated to helping people understand, apply and experience the teachings of Gnosis in their own lives, and thereby gain their own spiritual knowledge, experience and inner guidance.
 Its services were geared towards outlining the procedure for inner change and explaining the exercises and methods to acquire Gnosis, and running activities where people could practice these with others.